 All canonical GNN baselines\footnote{\url{https://github.com/snap-stanford/ogb/tree/master/examples/linkproppred}} come with three \texttt{GCNConv}/\texttt{SAGEConv} layers of 256 hidden dimensions, and a tuned dropout ratio in $\{0,0.5\}$ for full-batch training.
-Canonical GNN models aggregate all node embeddings involved in a query as the representations of links/hyperedges, which are later fed into an MLP classifier for final prediction.
+Canonical GNNs aggregate all node embeddings involved in a query as the representation of link/hyperedge, which is later fed into an MLP classifier for final prediction.
 In addition, all GNN models need to use full training data (edges/triplets) to generate robust node representations.
-The hypergraph datasets do not come with raw node features, thus GNN baselines here use random features as input for training along with other model parameters.
-R-GCN uses \texttt{RGCNConv} layers that support message passing with multiple relation types between different types of nodes, where the edge types (relations) are used as input beside node features.
+The hypergraph datasets do not come with raw node features, and thus GNN baselines use randomly initialized features as input for training along with other model parameters.
+R-GCN uses \texttt{RGCNConv} layers that support message passing with multiple relation types between different types of nodes, where the edge types (relations) are used as input besides node features.

-Subgraph-based models only use partial edges/triplets from the training set.
-1-hop enclosing subgraphs are extracted online during the training and inference of SEAL.
-Then, it applies three GCN layers of hidden dimension 32 plus a sort pooling and several 1D convolution layers to generate a readout of the target subgraph for prediction.
-SUREL consists of a 2-layer MLP for the embedding of relative position encoding (RPE) and a 2-layer RNN to encode joined walks attached with RPEs to represent query-induced subgraphs.
+Subgraph-based models only use partial edges/triplets for training.
+For SEAL, 1-hop enclosing subgraphs are extracted online during the training and inference.
+Then, it applies three GCN layers of 32 hidden dimensions plus a sort pooling and several 1D convolution layers to generate a readout of the target subgraph for prediction.
+SUREL consists of a 2-layer MLP for query-level relative position encoding (RPE) and a 2-layer RNN to encode joined walks with attached RPEs.
 The hidden dimension of both networks is set to 64.
-The obtained embeddings of joined walks are aggregated and fed into a 2-layer MLP classifier to make predictions.
+The obtained readout of joined walks is aggregated and fed into a 2-layer MLP classifier to make predictions.
 GDGNN employs \texttt{GINLayer} as its backbone to obtain node embeddings.
 The horizontal geodesic representation is used for predictions, which finds the shortest path between two nodes in a query and aggregates node representations generated by GNNs along the found geodesic path.
 The max search distance for geodesic is the same as the number of GNN layers.
 For \texttt{collab}, \texttt{ppa}, \texttt{citation2} and \texttt{vessel}, the threshold of distance is set to 4, 4, 3, and 2, respectively.
-The hidden dimension of all fully-connected layers is set to 32.
+The hidden dimension of all fully connected layers is set to 32.